o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/system-extensions.md

 ## Gradient Components

 Gradient components are the underlying data source for height data and surface weight data.
-New gradient component types can be created as-needed to provide data from different sources, such as streaming satellite data, or to modify existing gradient data, such as adding complex erosion filters.
+New gradient component types can be created as needed to provide data from different sources, such as streaming satellite data, or to modify existing gradient data, such as adding complex erosion filters.

 New gradient components need to support the following at a minimum: